IvanBila/ivanbila.github.io/content/blog/security-on-the-front-end/index.md

 Seemingly this form looks okay, but there is a security vulnerability, after submitting a form using a get request the browser stores the request url and all the input fields containing a name in it will be in the url and hence in the users browser's history and url bar here is how it looks like:
-[browser bar image]
+[./browser-url.png]

 Accordingly the url will the in users history:
-[history image]
+[./history-url.png]

 If you have an access log here's what your server log will look like:
-[server log]
+[./server-log.png]

-Given the vulnerabilities pointed above it's important for us developers to always use post requests for sensitive data, browsers tend to fallback to get requests if the method is not specified, that means we have to remain vigilant when dealing with forms that contains sensitive data.
+Given the vulnerabilities pointed above it's important for us developers to always use post requests for sensitive data, browsers tend to fallback to get requests if the method is not specified, that means we have to remain vigilant and add `method="POST"` attribute when dealing with forms that contains sensitive data.

 ## Add adding noopener noreferer to external links

 When we add external links with target="_blank" attribute the browser allows the opened tab

-## use doctype

-### Force internet explorer to use it's best rendering engine
+### Use DOCTYPE and force internet explorer to use it's best rendering engine

 ## Don't keep apis keys to javascript code

 Unless your API key contains extra protection keeping it in the Javascript code is a mistake and any user who can access your site will can use your that api key and if it is linked to any special privileges the user can exploit your application as he wishes.

 ## Prefer http only cookies for sensitive data